balcilar/gnn-spectral-expressive-power/README.md

 ## Citation

-Please cite this paper if you want to use it in your work,
+Please cite this paper if you use codes and/or datasets in your work,

 	@inproceedings{
 	balcilar2021analyzing,